 Patagonia Women's Nanogrip Bikini Top

-Built for barrels and bodysurfs, our Nanogrip Top is a pinnacle-performance surf bikini top designed to accommodate C-D cup sizes; its innovative, stay-put lining provides outstanding slip resistance when wet.
-Fair Trade Certified™ sewing.More Details Less
+Built for barrels and bodysurfs, this pinnacle-performance surf bikini top with fuller coverage is designed to accommodate C-D cup sizes; its innovative, stay-put lining provides outstanding slip resistance when wet.
+Fair Trade Certified™ sewn.

-- Soft and durable 83% recycled polyester/17% spandex jersey body fabric paired with a blended microfiber lining for outstanding slip resistance
+- Soft, durable body fabric is made of 83% recycled nylon/17% spandex (solids) or 83% recycled polyester/17% spandex (prints), paired with a blended microfiber lining for outstanding slip resistance

 - Halter-style bikini top features a wide, stable strap that secures with a cross-back adjustable tie